-Group applies standardised methodology for calculation of capital requirement for operational risk.
+Group applies standardised methodology for calculation of capital requirement for operational risk, defined in Regulation No. 575/2013.

 The Group doesn't apply advanced methodologies for calculation of capital requirement for operational risk.

 Information regarding operational risk, as specified in the paragraph 17.3 of Recommendation M on the management of operational risk in banks